ghga-de/docs.ghga.de/user_docs/snippets/submission_limitations.md

-!!! info "Limitations on External Submissions - November 2024"
+!!! info "Limitations on External Submissions - June 2026"

-    GHGA has only recently launched the functionality of the GHGA Data Portal.
-Our ongoing efforts concentrate on improving the data upload processes and the overall user experience for external submissions.
-In general, data upload by external users is not yet possible as it includes manual steps.
-See also this section in our [FAQ](/faq.md#how-to-upload-your-data-to-the-ghga-data-portal) and the [respective user story](/user_stories/submission/submitting_data.md).
+    The GHGA Data Portal was launched in summmer 2024.
+SSince then, substantial improvements have been made, including support for data uploads from external users.
+Current development focuses on further enhancing metadata handling and streamlining the submission workflow to provide a scalable, user-friendly experience suitable for national operation.

+    At present, submissions from external users outside the GHGA Consortium still require some manual processing and therefore cannot yet be fully supported at scale.
+If you are interested in submitting data, please refer to our [FAQ](/faq.md#how-to-upload-your-data-to-the-ghga-data-portal)  and the [corresponding user story](/user_stories/submission/submitting_data.md).